thumuvivek2003/graphQL/myNote.md

   Animal: {
     __resolveType(obj: any) {
       if (obj.breed) {
-        return 'Dog'; // if breed is present, return Dog }
+        return "Dog"; // if breed is present, return Dog }
       if (obj.color) {
-        return 'Cat'; // if color is present, return Cat }
+        return "Cat"; // if color is present, return Cat }
       return null;
     },